Alex-Sheardown/Simple-Zoho-Email-Tool/MassEmailTool/readme.txt

 -This application uses the Zohomail service to send emails to addresses listed in a CSV file.

 -The user's credentials are required to send through the SMTP protocol.
+  -The server is opened on port 465, please ensure this port isn't blocked beforehand.

 -The provided text and CSV files are for the message to be sent and the recipient emails.